cjolowicz/docker-buildbot/README.md

 **Disclaimer: Work in progress**

-*This project is currently being converted to spawn workers on Docker Swarm.
-Check out [deploy-buildbot-swarm.sh](deploy-buildbot-swarm.sh) for a proof of concept.*
+*This project is currently being converted to spawn workers on Docker Swarm.*

 # docker-buildbot